MercyNgila/King-County-House-Sales-prediction/README.md

 ### Business Problem

-As a consultant, my client, Sunset Real Estate Comany, is currently exploring the idea of purchasing properties to remodel either for the purpose selling or renting to prospective clients in King County.
+As a consultant, my client, Sunset Real Estate Company, is currently exploring the idea of purchasing properties to remodel either for the purpose selling or renting to prospective clients in King County.

 I will analyse the current housing data from King's County to understand better the different factors affecting housing within the county and advice on the best investment strategy.

 ### Objective

-To build a model that predicts the price of houses with anacceptably high accuracy.
+To build a model that predicts the price of houses with an acceptably high accuracy.

 To identify variables with the most weight when it comes to predicting the highest market price.